 Today, 55 percent of sweeteners used in food and beverage manufacturing are made from corn, and the number one source of calories in America is soda, in the form of HFCS.

 Food and beverage manufacturers began switching their sweeteners from sucrose (table sugar) to corn syrup in the 1970s when they discovered that HFCS was not only far cheaper to make, it’s about 20% sweeter than table sugar.

 HFCS is either 42% or 55% fructose, and sucrose is 50% fructose, so it’s really a wash in terms of sweetness.

 Still, this switch drastically altered the average American diet.

 By USDA estimates, about one-quarter of the calories consumed by the average American is in the form of added sugars, and most of that is HFCS.
-The average Westerner consumes a staggering 142 pounds a year of sugar!
+The average Westerner consumes a staggering 152 pounds a year of sugar (that’s nearly 3 pounds per week).
 And the very products most people rely on to lose weight — the low-fat diet foods — are often the ones highest in fructose.